Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Related Work

-Development of discreet or invisible fiducial markers that naturally blend into environments is a topic that has received relatively modest attention, possibly due to the fact that fiducial markers are typically used in industrial or professional settings where aesthetic concerns are often deemed secondary.
-Proposed techniques include using infrared-absorbing ink \cite{willis2013} or fluorescent polymers \cite{dogan2023} to create markers that are visible to specialized cameras but not to humans, and embedding hidden air pockets inside 3D printed objects that can be read out as markers by camera/projector combinations \cite{li2017}.
-Outside of fiducial markers for location tracking, efforts have been made \cite{yang2016, xu2019, xu2021} to design aesthetically pleasing markers for data transmission, i.e., more attractive alternatives to QR Codes.
-(In recent years, it has also become common to see corporations introduce proprietary QR Code alternatives with distinctive aesthetic styles, e.g., Snapcode, Apple App Clip Code.)
+Development of inconspicuous fiducial markers that naturally blend into environments is a topic that has received relatively little attention, possibly due to the fact that fiducial markers are commonly used in settings where aesthetic concerns are often deemed secondary.
+Proposed techniques include the use of infrared-absorbing ink \cite{willis2013} or fluorescent polymers \cite{dogan2023} to create markers that are visible to specialized cameras but not to humans, and embedding hidden air pockets inside 3D printed objects that can be read out as markers by camera/projector units \cite{li2017}.
+Outside of fiducial markers for location tracking, efforts have been made \cite{yang2016, xu2019, xu2021} to design aesthetically pleasing markers for data transmission, i.e., more attractive alternatives to QR codes.

-Regular images can be appropriated as fiducial markers, in cases where only a small, predetermined set of images (with ample visual features) needs to serve as markers.
-Commercial augmented reality apps that use corporate logos or product packages to trigger effects are a prime example of this.
-(A classic, but still widely used method to implement such systems is to track feature vectors \cite{lowe2004}.)
-Such techniques can likely be used to create unobtrusive fiducial markers that naturally blend into real-world environments; however, they lack in scalability, a major strength of actual fiducial markers.
-For example, they cannot accommodate scenarios where a large number of mutually distinguishable markers must be placed throughout an environment --- a necessary setup to offer reliable location tracking in any reasonably sized space.
+Regular images can be appropriated as fiducial markers, in cases where only a small, predefined set of images needs to serve as markers.
+Augmented reality apps that use corporate logos or product packages to trigger effects are a prime example of this.
+(A classic, but still widely used method for implementing such systems is to track feature vectors \cite{lowe2004}.)
+At small scales, we can adapt such techniques to realize discreet fiducial markers.
+However, they cannot accommodate scenarios where a large number of mutually distinguishable markers need to be placed throughout an environment --- a necessary setup to offer robust location tracking in any reasonably sized space.